DSCKGEC/project-template/readme.md

 - Feature 2
 - Feature 3

-See below for our proposed schedule on next steps after Call for Code 2021 submission.
+See below for our future steps.

 - Feature 1
 - Feature 2